 - An offense involving Family Violence

 - Injury to a Child, Elderly Individual or Disabled Individual

 If you need to get your record erased or sealed, contact a criminal defense attorney immediately.
 Dallas attorney Neil Pask is Board Certified in Criminal Law by the Texas Board of Legal Specialization, and has been successful in getting criminal records erased or sealed.

-Contact Neil Pask today for a free consultation.
-You can contact Neil at 214-360-9700 to schedule an appointment to talk to Neil about your case.
+Contact Pask Law today for a free consultation.
+You can contact Neil or Harrison at 214-360-9700 to schedule an appointment to talk to Neil or Harrison about your case.